toyokazu-sekiguchi/mddm/README.md

 # Usage
 There are two stages in the analysis: MCMC and postprocessing.

-## stage 1: MCMC (including calculation for fiducial model)
+## Stage 1: MCMC (including calculation for fiducial model)

-Basic usage:
+### Basic usage:
 `python3 driver.py test.ini`
+This first calculates evolution in the fiducial model and MCMC run afterwords.
+MCMC chains are written in HDF5 format.

+### Description of input parameter file
 `test.ini` specifies a variety of parameters and consists of five sections:
 * [OUTPUT]
   - `root`: Chacters specifying output prefix.